 Ben Hammond Fine Art

 Some of my deepest feelings have a hard time being articulated through words, so I create art.
 I hope that the viewer can sense what is most important to me when they see my work.
-I don’t try to hide any secret meaning in my art.
-Each piece is deeply personal, yet universal.
+Each piece is deeply personal, yet hopefully speaks with a universal language.
 I try to create images that are beautiful, uplifting, and relatable.

 Although I am a representational artist, realism is always secondary to the composition and design of my work.
 I want whatever I create to be engaging visually, regardless of the subject matter.

 Ben was born in 1977.
 He was raised in the rural town of Pingree, Idaho, where his love for art was nurtured from the time he was a small boy.
 He studied art at Ricks College graduating with a degree in Illustration.